googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 ### Display a RewardedAd

 A `RewardedAd` is displayed as an Overlay is displayed on top of all app content and is statically placed.
 Which means it can not be displayed this way can't be added to the Flutter widget tree.
-You can choose when to show the add by calling `show()` after the ad is loaded.
+You can choose when to show the ad by calling `show()` after the ad is loaded.
 `RewardedAd.show()` takes an `OnUserEarnedRewardCallback`, which is invoked when the user earns a reward.
 Be sure to implement this and reward the user for watching an ad.

 ```dart